geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 .. raw:: html
 	:file: ./images/Data_DIGHEM_Quadrature.html

-From the data provided, the quadrature data of the in-line data (x) were missing.
-Hence only the vertical co-planar data were used in this study.

-FEM data are often interpreted by simple visual inspection of each frequencies.
-From the :ref:`skin depth<harmonic_planewaves_homogeneous_skindepth_formula_quasi>` approximation, the highest frequencies can be used to delineate near-surface conductors whereas deeper structures can potentially be detected at the lower frequencies.
 As observed on the 56,000 Hz channel, both DO-18 and DO-27 give rise to a strong quadrature component.
 The quadrature component correlates well with the hydrography, agreeing with a shallow response from the lake bottom sediments and glacial till layer.
 Two elongated and narrow negative